cultureandempire/cultureandempire.github.io/cande.md

 * *To hide unethical behavior.* Manipulating nicotine levels in cigarettes, lending money to dictators to conduct genocides, conducting dangerous product trials on uninformed test subjects, using child labor, buying black-market materials, polluting rivers, stealing pension funds, bribing politicians, muffling union organizers, and so on.
 As with financial delinquency, profits can suffer when such acts become public knowledge.

 * *To hide internal corruption.* Directors, with the right to set their own salaries and benefits, regularly stretch the limits of what is appropriate.
-When confronted by unhappy shareholders, the response is usually, "Those are standard market practices", meaning "Everyone else is cheating their shareholders, so why shouldn't we?"
+When confronted by unhappy shareholders, the response is usually, "Those are standard market practices," meaning "Everyone else is cheating their shareholders, so why shouldn't we?"
 It's much easier to keep such acts secret.

 In all cases, we have conflicts of interest between a privileged group with its hands on the levers of power and wider society.
 We see that transparency would force a change of behavior and loss of profits.
 Secrecy is good for the bottom line and it keeps you out of prison, as gwb43.com proved.